nuxt-community/nuxt-class-component/README.md

 See [vue-class-component](https://github.com/vuejs/vue-class-component), [vuex-class](https://github.com/vuejs/vuex) documentation.

-You can also see the [official TypeScript example of Nuxt.js](https://github.com/nuxt/nuxt.js/tree/dev/examples/typescript).
+You can also see the [official TypeScript examples of Nuxt.js](https://github.com/nuxt/typescript/tree/master/examples).

 ### Example